Garda Síochána College

-Garda Síochána College is the education and training college of the Garda Síochána (Irish police service).
+The Garda Síochána College is the education and training college of the Garda Síochána (Irish police service).
 It is located at McCan Barracks, Templemore, County Tipperary in Ireland.
 The college has been in Templemore since 1964.

 History

 The training role was previously undertaken at Garda Headquarters (in the Phoenix Park, Dublin).
 When in February 1964 training moved to McCan Barracks, it became known as the Garda Training Centre, or locally as the depot.

 In 1992 the Garda College was designated an Institute of Higher Education by the National Council for Education Awards (NCEA).
 More recently the BA in Applied Policing is awarded by the University of Limerick.

+Training approach development

+The training programme for Recruit Gardaí initially offered at Templemore remained similar to that conducted in the Phoenix Park, which provided for 18 weeks training before being allocated to a Garda Station.
+After one year "on the job" each Recruit Garda returned to Templemore for a one-month "refresher course".
+The training was extended to 22 weeks in the late 1970s.
+The subjects studied were Police Duties, Irish, and Physical Studies (consisting of Physical Training, Drill, Swimming, and First Aid).